Skip to content

 • MCP servers over stdio, SSE, and streamable HTTP

-• built-in shell execution through exec/run
+• Built-in shell execution through exec/run

-• built-in HTTP tools like http/get
+• Built-in HTTP tools like http/get, http/post

-• CLI tools exposed as named MCP tools
+• CLI tools exposed as named MCP tools (auto-discovered from --help, Fig specs, or shell completions)

-• OpenAPI specs exposed as MCP tools
+• REST APIs exposed as MCP tools (auto-discovered from OpenAPI specs)

-• external clients through the /hook endpoint
+• External clients through the /hook endpoint

-Recent features
+Key features

-• sandbox presets and alias-based tool variants
+• Sandbox presets and tool variants — same tool, different security envelope

 Start here